Marim1611/tumblr-4u-FE/README.md

 <h1 align="center">Tumblr-4u </h1>

-<p > A project that mimics the FrontEnd part of Tumblr website. </p>
+<p > A software project that mimics the FrontEnd of Tumblr website using vue.js and vuex. </p>
 <h1 align="center">Demo </h1>